jorgecotillo/green_light_health/README.md

 - [ ] The user story is in line with the Product Vision
 - [ ] All blockers and dependencies for the needed implementation are resolved

+---

+# Project Part 2: Sprint 1
+> You have a forecast of how many story points your team can complete during the sprint.
+The forecast is documented in your README.
-# Sprint 1 Forecasted Story Points:
+#### Forecasted Story Points:
 5

+> The rationale for your forecast is documented in your README.
-# Rationale for this Forecast:
+#### Rationale for this Forecast:
-The rationale for this forecast is based on the team's availability over the next 4 days and is largely an educated guess due to the fact that our team has only recently come together, and the team does not have an example of 'yesterday's weather'.
+The rationale for this forecast is based on the team's availability over the next 4 days and is largely an educated guess due to the fact that our team has only recently come together.
+The team does not yet have an example of 'yesterday's weather'.
-The first story we intend to complete will allow a user to read and accept a health declaration in an effort to attend a concert venue, gym, or restaurant.
-This initial prototype will be publicly available in some form.
+The first story we intend to complete will allow a user to read and accept a health declaration in order to enter a concert venue, gym, or restaurant.
+This initial prototype will be available in some form as a usable web UI.

+> You pulled stories into your sprint backlog.
+You pulled stories from the top of your product backlog.
+The aggregate size of the stories does not exceed your forecast.
+Only Development Team members participated in this activity.
-# Sprint 1 Backlog:
+#### Sprint 1 Backlog:
 (insert screenshot here)

+> All of the stories in your sprint backlog have size less than half your forecast velocity.
+If you noticed PBIs that are too large to get done in a sprint, you refined them by splitting them into smaller stories and estimating the smaller stories.
+#### TODO: Need more stories?

+> You decomposed stories into tasks.
+The tasks are clearly listed in your sprint backlog.
+#### TODO: Link to sprint backlog

+> Your sprint backlog, including both stories and tasks, is represented in a kanban board.
+The kanban board, or a URL of the kanban board, is documented in your README.
+Richard can view the kanban board.
+#### TODO: Link to sprint backlog

+> You have a sprint burndown chart.
+On the x-axis, you display time markers in units of 1 day.
+On the y-axis, you display story points remaining to get done.
+There is a linear curve descending from left to right; the leftmost point of the curve is number of story points in your sprint at sprint day 1; the rightmost point is 0 story points remaining on the last day of the sprint.
+The burndown chart, or the URL of the burndown chart, is document in your README.
+Richard can view the burndown chart.
+#### TODO (Brendan): Link to burndown

+> You have conducted multiple Daily Scrums.
+You have evidence of at least one daily scrum documented in your README.
-# Evidence of Daily Scrum from Sprint 1:
+#### TODO: Screenshot evidence of Daily Scrum from Sprint 1
-(insert screenshot here)

-# Sprint 1 Burndown Chart:
-(insert screenshot here)

-# Evidence of Team Pairing/Mobbing from Sprint 1:
-(insert screenshot here)
+> What did you do in the last 24 hours that helped the Development Team meet the Sprint Goal?
+Annotate your team's response so it's clear which team members did which activities.

+> What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?
+Annotate your team's response so it's clear which team members plan to do which activities.

+> Do you see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
+What are the impediments?
+What is your impediment removal plan?
+#### TODO: Scrum Notes #1:
+- Brendan
+	- Last 24 Hours
+	- Next 24 Hours
+	- Impediments
+- Jorge
+	- Last 24 Hours
+	- Next 24 Hours
+	- Impediments
+- Michael
+	- Last 24 Hours
+	- Next 24 Hours
+	- Impediments
+- Narek
+	- Last 24 Hours
+	- Next 24 Hours
+	- Impediments
+- Nicholas
+	- Last 24 Hours
+	- Next 24 Hours
+	- Impediments
+- Sam
+	- Last 24 Hours
+	- Next 24 Hours
+	- Impediments

+> Update your sprint backlog task board and burndown chart.
+Make sure the URLs or images are available in your GitHub repo's README.
+#### TODO: Sprint backlog task board and burndown (mid-sprint)

+> There is evidence that you paired or mobbed on your code.
+The evidence could be a photo or video of your team working together, or it could be some other kind of evidence.
+The evidence is included in your README.
+#### TODO: Evidence of pair/mob programming involving all members

+> There is evidence that you are building your product test-first.
+(Fall semester only: There is at least 1 BDD / A-TDD test in your test suite, and it passes - 1 point.)
+There are at least 10 unit tests in your test suite, and they all pass.
+#### TODO: BDD Test, Unit Tests in repo, build as evidence

+> Your team conducts a Sprint Review.
+#### TODO: Screenshot of Sprint Review meeting

+> Your product increment is working software.
+#### TODO: Videocast of Greenlight in action

+> At least one stakeholder attends your sprint review, and you provide evidence that your stakeholder was there.
+You revise your product backlog based on the feedback you receive.
+#### TODO: Screenshot of sprint review including stakeholder